arekjg/TeslaRentingApp/README.md

 ## General information
-This is a car renting web application that simplifies the process of reserbing a Tesla car.
+This is a car renting web application that simplifies the process of reserving a Tesla car.
 With this app, users can choose their pick-up and return dates, pick-up and return locations (which can be the same or different) and browse from a range of 10 Tesla car models.

 Available locations:
 * Palma Airport